By Marcus Clarke

 Feeling stress is normal but the effects can be harmful to our mental and physical health.
 Seeking relief from stress is vital to maintaining a healthy state of mind.
 Anyone who experiences stress is likely to see ways to reduce or eliminate stress through activities that are calming.
 These five methods of stress relief can help lower tension in a relatively short time.
 Although five minutes may not seem significant in the face of stress, this is plenty of time to engage in a soothing pastime.
 Try one or more of these outlets to ease stress and lift your spirits the next time you are feeling overwhelmed or sad.

-Marcus Clarke regularly blogs at psysci, a psychology, science blog that examines the latest research and explains how findings can impact and improve people’s lives.
+Marcus Clarke is a writer at writerzone.net and regularly blogs at psysci, psychology, science blog that examines the latest research and explains how findings can impact and improve people’s lives.